flexa-script/interpreter-prealpha1/README.md

 - [X] Can't assing string position
 - [X] Parser can't handle unary assign operators when its inside a expression, as declaration expression its work (eg print(i++))
 - [X] This does not always return the expected value, eg when its inside a function tha does not has in main file
+- [ ] If file is empty, it throw error
 - [ ] If an statement is before include, it generate a semantic error
 - [ ] Assigning struct values on constructors is not checking types correctly
 - [X] Function call strcut, string and array acessors is not working